Requirements for Degree in Sociology

 Students approved for the senior thesis will enroll in SOCI BC3087 (Individual Projects for Seniors) and BC3088 (Individual Projects for Seniors) with their selected advisor.

-REQUIREMENTS FOR THE SPECIAL COMBINED MAJORS
+REQUIREMENTS FOR THE SINGLE, DOUBLE, COMBINED, OR SPECIAL MAJOR

 REQUIREMENTS FOR THE SOCIOLOGY MINOR